uptane/uptane-standard/uptane-standard.md

 ## Description of threats {#threats}

-Uptane's threat model considers the following types of attacks, organized according to the attacker goals listed in {{attacker_goals}}.
+Uptane's threat model includes the following types of attacks, organized according to the attacker goals listed in {{attacker_goals}}.

 ### Read updates {#read_updates}